Don't You Want Me: Background

-Reception
+Critical reception

 In a contemporary review, Record World praised its "throbbing synthesized beat and sharp hook."

 Today, the song is widely considered a classic of its era.
 In a retrospective review, Stephen Thomas Erlewine, senior editor for AllMusic, described the song as "a devastating chronicle of a frayed romance wrapped in the greatest pop hooks and production of its year."
-Fellow new wave musician Graham Parker praised the song, saying, "I just love that catchy chorus."
+Fellow English new wave musician Graham Parker praised the song, saying, "I just love that catchy chorus."
 Oakey still describes it as overrated, but acknowledges his initial dismissal was misguided and claims pride in the track.
-Oakey has also pointed out another misconception: that it is not a love song, but "a nasty song about sexual power politics."

 Chart performance and sales

-"Don't You Want Me" was released in the UK on 27 November 1981.
+"Don't You Want Me" was released in the UK in 1981.
 The B-side was "Seconds", another track lifted straight from the Dare album.
 As with previous singles, a 12" version was also issued featuring the original version of "Don't You Want Me" and "Seconds" on the A-side and an "extended dance mix" lasting seven and a half minutes on the B-side.
-This mix is also featured on the Love and Dancing album that was released under the name of the League Unlimited Orchestra in 1982.
+This mix is also featured on the remix album Love and Dancing that was released under the name of the League Unlimited Orchestra in 1982.

-To the amazement of the band (and especially Oakey), the song entered the UK Singles Chart at #9 and shot to #1 the following week, remaining there over the Christmas period for a total of five weeks.
+To the amazement of the band (and especially Oakey), the song entered the UK singles chart at number nine and rose to number one the following week, remaining there over the Christmas period for five weeks.
 It ultimately became the biggest-selling single to be released in 1981, and the fifth biggest-selling single of the entire decade.
-Its success was repeated six months later in the US, with "Don't You Want Me" hitting #1 on the Billboard Hot 100 for three weeks.
+Its success was repeated six months later in the US, with "Don't You Want Me" peaking at number one on the Billboard Hot 100 for three weeks.
 Billboard magazine ranked it as the sixth-biggest hit of 1982.
-The single was certified Gold by the RIAA the same year for sales of a million copies.
-"Don't You Want Me" is notable as the first song featuring the revolutionary Linn LM-1 drum machine to hit #1 on the UK charts and also the first LM-1 track to top the Billboard Hot 100.
+The single was certified gold by the Recording Industry Association of America (RIAA) the same year for sales of a million copies.